texfaq/texfaq.github.io/FAQ-keyval.md

 partial translation available to the author of this answer, a summary is possible.
-The package may build on the facilities either of [`kyeval`](http://ctan.org/pkg/kyeval) or of [`xkeyval`](http://ctan.org/pkg/xkeyval), and builds its functionality on the structure of the 'key family'.
-The user may define family 'members' and keys are defined relative to the members.
+The package may build on the facilities either of [`kyeval`](http://ctan.org/pkg/kyeval) or of [`xkeyval`](http://ctan.org/pkg/xkeyval), and builds its functionality on the structure of the ''key family''.
+The user may define family ''members'' and keys are defined relative to the members.
 (For example, the package [`scrbase`](http://ctan.org/pkg/scrbase) is part of the [`KOMA-script`](http://ctan.org/pkg/KOMA-script) bundle; so its keys are all members of the [`scrbase.sty`](http://ctan.org/pkg/scrbase.sty) family within the [`KOMA`](http://ctan.org/pkg/KOMA) family.
 The function